ocoboco/cloud-config-toolkit/README.md

 }
 ```

-`commandHandlers` parameter contains handlers for the default commands.
+`commandHandlers` parameter of `handler` contains handlers for the default commands.
 Use this to compose more complex commands using default ones:

 ```
 {